by Colleen Peters, Senior Survey Technician

 0345: Lookout watch turnover.

 0400: Survey watch turnover.

-0600: Galley and engineering departments workday begins.
+0600: Galley and engineering departments' workday begins.
 Galley begins breakfast preparations and clean up from overnight use.
-Engineering daily rounds commence, including: testing of potable water and addition of bleach, back flush of the MSD book cell, add evaporator treatment chemicals, blow down air receivers for compressed air, check engine oil and a complete engine space round.
-(The round includes filling out a log with readings from all of the gauges in all of the engineering spaces.)
+Engineering daily rounds commence, including: testing of potable water and addition of bleach, back flush of the MSD book cell, adding evaporator treatment chemicals, blowing down air receivers for compressed air, checking engine oil, and completing an engine space round (the round includes filling out a log with readings from all of the gauges in all of the engineering spaces).
 Medical officer opens sick bay, turns on and checks all equipment in the ship’s hospital as well as checks the ice box temperature (which houses a number of prescriptions and other medical equipment).

-0630: CO reviews daily weather report and forecast.
+0630: Commanding Officer (CO) reviews daily weather report and forecast.
 Engineering secures overboard discharges.

 0700: Chief electronics technician (ET) checks the network connections to verify it is working properly.
-The ETs also check the VSAT signal, the emergency radio configurations, radio power status, look for error messages, check the ship’s camera feeds and that the email server is receiving/sending email accordingly.
+The ETs also check the VSAT signal, the emergency radio configurations, and radio power status; look for error messages; check the ship’s camera feeds; and confirm that the email server is receiving/sending email accordingly.

 0745: Lookout watch turnover.
 Safety meeting: The CO meets with department heads to go over the daily weather report and safety-related items regarding the day’s operations.